single-spa/single-spa/docs/single-spa-api.md

 # single-spa API
 The single-spa library does not `export default`, but instead exports named functions and variables.

-## setLoader
-`setLoader(Loader)` sets the javascript [loader](https://whatwg.github.io/loader/) that will be used by single-spa.
-A loader must implement `Loader.import(...).then(...).catch(...)`, and the most commonly used loader is [SystemJS](https://github.com/systemjs/systemjs).
-This API should be called **before** any `declareChildApplication` calls are made.

 ## start
 `start()` is a function that must be called by your root application.
 Before `start` is called, child applications will be loaded, but will never be bootstrapped, mounted or unmounted.
+The reason for `start` is to give you control over the performance of your SPA.
+For example, you may want to declare child applications immediately (to start downloading the code for the active ones), but not actually mount the child applications until an initial AJAX request (maybe to get information about the logged in user) has been completed.
+In that case, the best performance is achieved by calling `declareChildApplication` immediately, but calling `start` after the AJAX request is completed.

 ## declareChildApplication
-`declareChildApplication(name, activeWhen)` is the most important api and the only api that is required to be used in order for single-spa to work.
+`declareChildApplication(name, activeWhen)` is the most important api your root application will use.
 It is described in detail inside of the [root-application.md docs](/docs/root-application.md#declaring-child-applications)

 ## triggerAppChange
-`triggerAppChange()` takes in no arguments and returns a Promise that will resolve/reject when all apps that should be mounted are mounted, etc.
+`triggerAppChange()` takes in no arguments and returns a Promise that will resolve/reject when all apps have mounted.

 ## navigateToUrl
 `navigateToUrl(obj)` takes in one optional argument and returns no value.
 It is a utility function that